navcoin/navcoin-org/content/governance/index.md

 {{< hero_section
 titleText="Governance"
 imgSrc="/images/governance/gov-hero.svg"
-paragraphText="The objective of NavCoin Developer and Content Manifestos is to clearly set out the reasons contributors to the NavCoin community do what we do, how we do it and why.
+paragraphText="The objective of the NavCoin Manifestos is to clearly set out the reasons contributors to the NavCoin community do what we do, how we do it and why.
 These documents cover guiding principles, purpose, scope of work and operational requirements to ensure we share the same values and always operate in the best interests of the network." buttonText="Read our manifestos" buttonImgSrc="/images/icons/downward-arrow.svg"
 >}}

 {{< zig_section
-titleText="Why Decentralisation is revolutionary" imgSrc="/images/governance/gov-decentralise.svg"
+titleText="Why decentralization is revolutionary" imgSrc="/images/governance/gov-decentralise.svg"
 paragraphText="As contributors to the NavCoin community we are members of one of the world’s first functioning anarcho-syndicalist societies.
-This revolutionary system is based on the belief that when people are free to act in their own best interests they naturally work in the best interests of society as well.
-Another way to describe to anarcho-syndicalism is decentralization." reversed="true"
+This revolutionary system is based on the belief that when people are free to act in their own best interests, they naturally work in the best interests of society as well.
+Another way to describe anarcho-syndicalism is decentralization." reversed="true"
 >}}